Bayesian Ensembling: Insights from Online Optimization and Empirical Bayes

 \paragraph{Dynamic Model Averaging} In potentially non-stationary environments, we also compare to dynamic model averaging (DMA) \citep{raftery2010online}, which is essentially O-BMA with a forgetting factor $\gamma\in(0, 1)$:

-While DMA loses some of the nice statistical properties of O-BMA, it can be more robust to non-stationary scenarios, where the best expert make change over time.
+While DMA loses some of the nice statistical properties of O-BMA, it can be more robust in non-stationary scenarios, where the best expert may change over time.
 For the forgetting factor, we follow \citet{raftery2010online} and use a value of $\gamma = 0.99$.